 - JANUARY 2020 APPLICATION & FIRST DEPOSIT DUE: MONDAY, APRIL 22, 2019.

 WHEN & WHERE

-The January 2019 program will be traveling to Milan, Italy and Paris, France!
+The January 2020 program will be traveling to Amsterdam, Netherlands and London, England!

 LIM College’s study abroad programs are competitive as more applications are typically received than there are spots available.
 The following factors are considered when the Office of Study Abroad selects candidates to participate in LIM College’s study abroad programs:

 - Personal statement/essay: Original, succinct essays with well-thought out content will be rated highly.

 - Interview with Study Abroad Coordinator: Students should be prepared to speak about why they are a good candidate for the program to which they are applying.